-- (1) SAHA may terminate assistance in accordance with 24 CFR 982.551 and 982.551. - (2) SAHA may terminate assistance of Next Step Housing Program Participants for failure to comply with THRU Project's rules and supportive service requirements.
+- (1) SAHA may terminate assistance in accordance with 24 CFR 982.551 and 982.551. - (2) SAHA may terminate assistance of participants in the Next Step Housing Program for failure to comply with THRU Project's rules and supportive service requirements.